-From these tables, it is apparent that the search results of the baseline IR system were slightly improved upon by considering the results of the IPC search system.
-From the evaluations of both GCSM and EGSM, there are no significant differences between the search results of GCSM and EGSM.
+From these tables and figures, it is apparent that the search results of the baseline IR system were slightly improved upon by considering the results of the IPC search system.
+From the evaluations of both GCSM and EGSM in Figure 4, it is found that the search result of EGSM is better than that of GCSM.
 Comparing the evaluations of the main runs with those of the additional runs, the term frequencies for the occurrence positions of the attributes did not improve the retrieval results.